 - Specially trained and carefully selected staff available 24/7

-When will Woodlands Memory Care of Madison open?
+When did Woodlands Memory Care of Madison open?

-The specialized memory care community is projected to open in the spring/summer of 2020.
+The specialized memory care community opened in August 2020.

-Where will Woodlands Memory Care of Madison be located?
+Where is Woodlands Memory Care of Madison located?

-Our community will be located at 110 East Madison.
+Our community is located at 110 East Madison Road.
 The property abuts the Madison/Skowhegan town line.

-The 20,000 square-foot community is the first purpose-built, ground-up memory care facility in the Madison/Skowhegan area and will accommodate 42 residents.
+The 20,000 square-foot community is the first purpose-built, ground-up memory care facility in the Madison/Skowhegan area and accommodates 42 residents.

 Because individuals with memory impairments may benefit from either option, the community features 10 private rooms and 16 double-occupancy rooms.
 For some individuals who experience anxiety when living alone, the comfort of having a roommate may help.
 Other features include: